Sec-ant/BDSupReader/README.md

 * Assign weights for each screen image according to their transparency value.
 (Fade in or out captions have small weights relativley)

 ### Known Issues
-:x: The minimum unit for the resource (i.e. image and palette) should be epoch but not display set.

 ### Future Work
 - [ ] Re-assign timestamps by provding a mapping function, taking index and original timestamp as arguments;